 Online classes will not be cancelled due to inclement weather.
 All online coursework will retain their deadlines regardless of weather conditions.
 If a technological emergency results in the Desire2Learn server being down, students will be notified through an announcement on the College's website (www.johnson.edu).
-Students may sign up for text and/or email notifications at https://www.johnson.edu/campus-alerts/.

 Please note, Desire2Learn is not housed on the Johnson College campus; emergencies on campus will have little to no effect on distance education courses.